 Each delivery method has a specific level of bioavailability, which determines how quickly the effects are felt, how long the effects last and how potently the effects behave in the body.

-- Ingestion: Ingesting cannabinoids, either in the form of an edible such as a gummy, or a beverage or capsule, offers lower bioavailability, which is why it can take over an hour before the effects are felt, and why the effects are a bit more subdued than other delivery methods.
+- Ingestion: Ingesting cannabinoids, either in the form of an edible such as a gummy, or a beverage, offers lower bioavailability, which is why it can take over an hour before the effects are felt, and why the effects are a bit more subdued than other delivery methods.
 Note: For some people, this is actually desirable, coupled with the fact that edibles and other ingestible methods can offer the longest-lasting effects, for up to 8-hours.

 - Topical: Topical products are in fact highly bioavailable, but the effects stay localized to the area onto which the topical was applied.
 Applying a cannabinoid topical directly to an area of the body allows the compound to absorb quickly through the skin to reach the cannabinoid receptors of the skin, muscles, and joints in minutes.

-Factor #2: Milligram Strength
+Factor #2: Dose Strength

 Technically, bioavailability does not refer to a product’s potency.
 It determines the proportion of a substance that absorbs to be effective.
 However, products with higher milligram strengths introduce higher concentrations of cannabinoids into the body, which then increases the amount that does end up absorbing properly to provide its properties to our system.